sethmerrick/wppf/README.md

 Do a global Find & Replace in your favorite text editor or IDE to change the string 'wppf' to 'your_plugin_namespace'

-Write codez and push buttonz.
+Write codez and push buttonz...

 LICENSE
 -------